Entropy (Buffy the Vampire Slayer): Plot

 At the Summers house, Buffy makes pancakes for Dawn.
-Dawn realizes she is trying too hard to make up for what happened when she was crazy, and eventually Buffy catches on to that reality as well.
+Dawn realizes she is trying too hard to make up for what happened when she was insane, and eventually Buffy catches on to that reality as well.
 Dawn proposes the idea of joining Buffy on patrol so the two can spend some time together, but Buffy is not interested.

 On their coffee date, Willow fills Tara in on all of the supernatural activities that Tara has missed over the past months.
 Anya interrupts them and tries to maneuver them into wishing harm to Xander.
 She does the same with Dawn at the Magic Box and with Buffy at home; but no one takes the bait.
 Xander shows up at Buffy's house and Anya leaves in a huff.
 Buffy talks him out of following Anya and he takes his aggressions out by kicking a lawn gnome on Buffy's front lawn.
 When Buffy does not recognize the decoration as something she put there, Xander examines it and finds that it contains a small camera.
 They guess that it was placed by Spike, who has more than once been caught watching the house in the past.
 Buffy confronts Spike at his crypt with the mini-camera she found.
 Spike denies planting the mini-camera, and he further insists that he would never do anything like that to hurt Buffy, because he believes that the love between them is real.
 Buffy denies being in love with Spike, which hurts him.

 At the Magic Box, Anya complains to Halfrek that all the women she knows still love Xander too much to wish him harm, despite what he did to her.
 Halfrek tells Anya that she needs to find someone who hates Xander to make the wish – and at that moment Spike appears, seeking something to ease his pain.
 Anya remembers that Giles left something appropriate: a partial bottle of Evan Williams bourbon.
 After Halfrek leaves, Anya and Spike drink the whiskey and complain to each other about their respective relationship problems.
 Spike reiterates how he despises Xander, but Anya cannot get him to make a wish.
 Spike also tells Anya that he likes her forthrightness.